Last updated: 2026-03-20

 ECG and blood oxygen are useful for specific medical conditions but most healthy people won't use them daily.
 Sleep tracking and heart rate monitoring are the most universally valuable health features.

-No. The standard Apple Watch Series 10 covers 95% of use cases.
-The Ultra is for scuba divers, ultramarathon runners, and people who need 36-hour battery.
+No. The standard Apple Watch Series 9 or Series 10 covers 95% of use cases.
+The Ultra 2 is for scuba divers, ultramarathon runners, and people who need multi-day battery life.
 Everyone else should save $400.

 Yes.
 Modern smartwatches from Apple, Samsung, and Google (which owns Fitbit) all include comprehensive fitness and health tracking that matches or exceeds standalone Fitbit devices.